ocaml/dune/test/README.md

 Test cases are in `blackbox-tests/test-cases`.
 Each sub-directory is a full blown jbuilder project.
-Each sub-directory contains a `run.t` file, which represent a few invokation of jbuilder along with the expected output.
+Each sub-directory contains a `run.t` file, which represents a few invocations of jbuilder along with the expected output.

 Here is a sample `.t` file: